rocket-man/fork-spring5-cert-study-notes/core/question09/question09.md

-# What is the preferred way to close an application context ?
-Does Spring Boot do this for you ?
+# What is the preferred way to close an application context?
+Does Spring Boot do this for you?
 It depends on the type of application you are creating:

 - Standalone Non-Web Applications